Historic Sikh Martyrs

 Martyrdom in Sikhism represents an important element of the faith; Sikh festivals mostly centre around the lives of the Gurus and Sikh martyrs.
 The first landmark in this field is the sacrifice by the Fifth Guru, Guru Arjan Sahib Ji.
 Guru Arjan was the first prophet in the religious history of India to be a martyr of faith.
-Guru Tegh Bahadur, the Ninth Guru, and Guru Gobind Singh, the Tenth Guru, both sacrificed themselves for the cause of truth or religion.
+Guru Tegh Bahadur Ji, the Ninth Guru, and Guru Gobind Singh Ji, the Tenth Guru, both sacrificed themselves for the cause of truth or religion.

 The Gurus kept an army and struggled with the oppressive mughal empire involving the loss of life of thousands of Sikhs.
 The Sikh Gurus demonstrated, during non-violent protests, that not only is martyrdom a religious (and essential) institution but it is also the most potent method of education and training for the cause of righteousness, love and truth.
 This is amply proved by the capacity of the Sikhs to make maximum sacrifices for the cause of religion and man.

 Note: Suicide is a sin.
-Sikhism does not acknowledge the actions of cowardly suicide bombers.
-Suicide bombers, who pursue evil ends through evil means, are part of evil faiths.
+Sikhism does not acknowledge the actions of suicide bombers.

 Sikhism believes in "Ibaadat se Shahadat" (from love to martyrdom, sacrifice).
-In Sikhism, Guru Nanak in the very beginning of his famous hymn ‘Japu Ji', while rejecting the paths of ascetic one point meditation or withdrawal, emphatically prescribes carrying out or living according to the Will of God as the goal of man.
-"How to become the abode of Truth and how to demolish the wall of illusion or falsehood?", he asks, and then proceeds to answer.
-"Through following His will".
-He then defines the Will to be the ‘Ocean of Virtues' (gunigahira) or Altruistic.
-The Gurus' basic perception of this Will is that it is Loving or Love.
+In Sikhism, Guru Nanak in the very beginning of his famous hymn 'Jap Ji', while rejecting the paths of ascetic one point meditation or withdrawal, emphatically prescribes carrying out or living according to the will of God as the goal of man.
+"How to become the abode of truth and how to demolish the wall of illusion or falsehood?", he asks, and then proceeds to answer.
+"Through following God's will".
+He then defines the God's will to be the 'ocean of virtues' (gunigahira) or altruistic.
+The Gurus' basic perception of this will is that it is loving or love.

-It is in this context that Guru Nanak proclaims that life is ‘a game of love', and gives a call to humanity to follow this path.
-He says: "Shouldst thou seek to engage in the game of Love, step into my street with thy head placed on thy palm: While stepping on to this street, ungrudgingly sacrifice your head".
-Repeated emphasis is laid on this goal of following the Will of God, Who is directing the universe, in Guru Granth Sahib: "Through perception of His will is the Supreme State attained".
-"With the perception of his Will alone is the Essence realized".
-"By perceiving the Lord's Will is Truth attained".
-"By His Will was the world created as a place for righteous living".
-"Profoundly wondrous is the Divine Will.
+It is in this context that Guru Nanak proclaims that life is 'a game of love', and gives a call to humanity to follow this path.
+He says: "Should you seek to engage in the game of love, step into my street with your head placed on your palm: While stepping on to this street, ungrudgingly sacrifice your head".
+Repeated emphasis is laid on this goal of following the will of God, who is directing the universe, in Guru Granth Sahib: "Through perception of God's will is the supreme state attained".
+"With the perception of God's will alone is the essence realized".
+"By perceiving God's will is truth attained".
+"By God's will the world created as a place for righteous living".
+"Profoundly wondrous is the divine will.
 Whoever has its perception, has awareness of the true praxis of life".

 Some memorable historic martyrs:

-Akali Phula Singh - A prominent Nihang Sikh general and Jathedar of the Akal Takht.
+Akali Phula Singh - A prominent Nihang Sikh general (Jathedar) and mukh sewadar of Sri Akal Takht.